The Task Launcher component handles creating and managing tasks for both units and buildings.

 The first tab on the toolbar provides a list of general settings that applied to all task types.

-- Task Code: Unique code for this task to be recognized by custom events
+- Code: Unique code for this task to be recognized by custom events.

-- Faction Specific: If the task is faction type specific (only one type of faction can actually start this), then add the faction type asset files to this array.
+- Faction Types: If the task is faction type specific (only one type of faction can actually start this), then add the faction type asset files to this array.
 Else, leave this array empty.